EXPRESSCLUSTER/Communication_Encryption/Set up VPN client.md

 ### Verify connection
 #### Client
 1. Beneath the VPN connection icon should be the word **\"Connected\"**.
 2. Open **Network Connections** (ncpa.cpl) and you should see a new connection with the name of your VPN connection name created previously e.g. MyVPN
-3. Right click the new VPN connection, select **Status**, and click **Details** to see Network Connection Details, including the assigned IP address.
+Right click the new VPN connection, select **Status**, and click **Details** to see Network Connection Details, including the assigned IP address.
+3. Open a command prompt.
+Type IPConfig and look for a new entry with a new IP address
 #### Server
 1. On the VPN server open **Routing and Remote Access**.
 2. **Remote Access Clients** should show a new connection.
 Refresh the display if it doesn't show up.